Applib-HarmonyOS/Signal-strengths/README.md

-SignalStrengths is a library and sample application with the purpose of getting an accurate signal strength on different Android phones.
+SignalStrengths is a library and sample application with the purpose of getting an accurate signal strength on phones.

 For testing and experimentation purposes, a sample apk can be downloaded [here](https://jfenn.me/projects/signalstrengths).